dvabuzyarov/moq.ts/README.md

 expect(actual).toBe(2);
 ```
 #### Internal API
-**moq.ts** library is comprised of small units that follow [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
+The **moq.ts** library is comprised of small units that follow [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
-Some of that units are included in the public API, the others are part of the **internal API**.
+Some of those units are included in the public API.
+The others are part of the **internal API**.

-All the units are composed together by an IoC container and make the library running.
+All of the units are composed together by an IoC container and make the library run.
 The IoC container's
-config is a part of the public API and thought it developers could change behaviour of any aspect of the library.
-For that
+config is part of the public API, and developers can use it to change the behavior of any aspect of the library.
-purposes developers need access to all public and internal units as well.
+In order to do this, developers need access to all public and internal units as well.

-The core unites are public and are available directly from moq.ts package.
+The core units are public and are available directly from the moq.ts package.
-Changes in those units follow [Semantic Versioning](https://semver.org).
-In contrast with that changes in the internal
+Changes in those units follow [Semantic Versioning](https://semver.org), while changes in the internal
-units do not follow [Semantic Versioning](https://semver.org) and could produce all types of version increment.
+units do not follow [Semantic Versioning](https://semver.org) and could produce all types of version increments.
 ```typescript
 import * from "moq.ts/internal";
 ```
->The internal API access opens a wide opportunities to customize the library behaviour on one hand,
+> Internal API access provides wide opportunities to customize the library behavior.
+However,
-> and the user code that is based on the internal API **could be easily broken** by a new release on the other hand.
+> the user code that is based on the internal API **could easily be broken** by a new release.

 ## Mock prototype